Bulge (game): Reception

+In Issue 45 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "Low unit density makes it a game for the tactical-position player.
+Another of SPI's small games (like Demons and Deathmaze) which look to be grabbing a share of the market like crazy."

 In Issue 26 of Phoenix, Roger Musson called the game "excellent fun."
 Although several other reviewers believed the game was unbalanced in favor of the Germans, Musson thought American defensive rules made up for German offense.
 He concluded that Bulge was perfect for gamers looking for a break from large ("monster") games, saying it was "quick-acting, and playable in around two hours or so.
 An excellent antidote to Monster indigestion."

 In Issue 34 of Phoenix, Roger Gibson thought the Combat Result Table was unbalanced in favor of the Germans.
 Nonetheless, he concluded that "For a quick bout of major-generalship, Bulge is a good, fast simulation and very enjoyable."

 In Issue 52 of Moves, Claude Bloodgood liked the easily learned game mechanics, and thought that the two combat phases "provide for a fast-paced game."
 Like other critics, he also believed the game was unbalanced in favor of the Germans.
 Nevertheless, he concluded "This is an excellent game-system that will not distract player attention away from playing the game."